-In [24], Mahimann and Schindelhaue proposed a very simple and elegant process to transform any given connected d-regular graph into a d-regular expander.
+In [24], Mahlmann and Schindelhaue proposed a very simple and elegant process to transform any given connected d-regular graph into a d-regular expander.
 This process consists of a sequence of flip operations.
-A flip operation on graph G = (V, E) chooses a 3-path adv of G u.a.r., and i neither of the edges a can b d exits already, then edges ab and cd are removed, and are replaced by edges a can b d; otherwise, the operation does not modify the graph.
+A flip operation on graph G = (V, E) chooses a 3-path abc of O un_1, and if neither of the edges a and bd exit already, then edges ab and cd are removed, and are replaced by edges ac and bd; otherwise, the operation does not modify the graph.

-A A flip operation does not change the degrees of vertices, and does not disconnect a connected graph.
+^A flip operation does not change the degrees of vertices, and does not disconnet a connected graph.
 Moreover, it is a very local operation, as it affects only four vertices, at distance at most three apart.
-This is minimal, in the sense that no edge switching operation involving lever than four vertices preserves the degrees, and the only shallower subgraph than a 3-path is the 3-star, for which there are no degree-preserving operations [6].
+This is minimal, in the sense that no edge switching operation involving fewer than four vertices preserves the degrees, and the only shallower subgraph than a 3-path is the 3-star, for which there are no degree-preserving operations [6].

-The Markov chain $(G_t = (V, E_t)){t \in M_t}$ induced by a sequence of flip operations is called a $A{t}(p) - totan,$ and it converges to the uniform distribution over all connected and d-regular graphs on V, if the initial graph $G_0 = (V, E_0)$ is connected and d-regular [24].
-Moreover, based on experimental evidence, it has been conjectured that $t = O(nd \log n)$ operations suffice to ensure that graph $G_t$ is an expander who, [25, 24].
+The Markov chain $(G_t = (V, E_t)){t \in M_0}$ induced by a sequence of flip operations is called a flip-chain, and it converges to the uniform distribution over all connected d-regular graphs on V. if the initial graph $G_0 = (V, E_0)$ is connected and d-regular [24] Moreover, based on experimental evidence, it has been conjectured that $I = O(nd \log n)$ operations suffice to ensure that graph G_t is an expander when, [23, 24].